davidlevybooth/Praxis/README.md

 There are 3 ways to provide a reference to the pipeline.
 The path to a genome file can be provided using the corresponding flag (-f), the NCBI URL can be provided for the pipeline to download the genome (-u), or the pipeline can use the provided RNASeq reads located in the directory transcriptome/reads/untrimmed to assemble a reference transcriptome.

 If the path to a user provided genome file is specified, it will always be used as the reference, regardless of any other options available.
 To download a reference from NCBI, remove the path to the genome file and specify the NCBI URL (Praxis -f -u [ncbi_url]).
-To assemble a reference transcriptome, make sure both the genome file and NCBI URL are not specified, make sure there are RNASeq reads located in the directory specified in transcriptome/reads/untrimmed, and make sure the desired assembler is chosen.
+To assemble a reference transcriptome, make sure both the genome file and NCBI URL are not specified, and make sure the desired assembler is chosen.
 User Provided RNASeq Reads:

 The columns in the samples.tsv file must be updated to include the file names for each of the forward and reverse reads.